Rendang

 Rendang (Note: Jawi script: رندڠ.
-In Za'aba spelling: rěndang. /ms/) is a fried meat or dry curry made of meat stewed in coconut milk and spices, widely popular across Brunei, Indonesia, Malaysia, Singapore, and the Philippines, where each version is considered local cuisine.
+In Za'aba spelling: rěndang. /ms/) is a stir-fried meat dish or dry curry made of meat stewed in coconut milk and spices, widely popular across Indonesia, Malaysia, Singapore, Brunei, and the southern parts of the Philippines, where each version is considered local cuisine.
 It refers to both a cooking method of frying and the dish cooked in that way.
 The process involves slowly cooking meat in spiced coconut milk in an uncovered pot or pan until the oil separates, allowing the dish to fry in its own sauce, coating the meat in a rich, flavorful glaze.

 Rooted in Malay and Minangkabau, rendang developed at the cultural crossroads of the Malacca Strait.
 The dish carries strong Indian influences, as many of its key ingredients are staples in Indian cooking.
 The introduction of chili peppers by the Portuguese through the Columbian exchange after the capture of Malacca in 1511, played a key role in the evolution of rendang.
 Malay and Minangkabau traders frequently carried rendang as provisions, allowing the dish to travel naturally through cultural exchange between the Sumatra and Malay Peninsula.
 In 20th century, the deeply rooted migratory tradition of the Minangkabau people further maintained and contributed to the dish's spread, as they introduced Minang-style rendang to the various places they settled.

 As a signature dish in Southeast Asian Muslim cuisines—Malay, Minangkabau (as samba randang), and Moro (as riyandang)—rendang is traditionally served at ceremonial occasions and festive gatherings, such as wedding feasts and Hari Raya (Eid al-Fitr and Eid al-Adha).
 Nowadays, it is commonly served at food stalls and restaurants as a side dish with rice.
 In 2009, Malaysia recognized rendang as a heritage food.
 Indonesia granted rendang cultural heritage status in 2013 and officially declared it one of its national dishes in 2018.